-A list of Nebraska streams and lakes monitored in 2016 along with their advisory status is presented in Table 6.
-A summary of the risk assessment results are as follows:
+A list of Nebraska streams and lakes monitored in 2022 with an advisory status change are presented in Table 6.
+A summary of the 2022 risk assessment results are as follows:

-- 1. Fish tissue samples were collected and analyzed from 28 screening sites.
-Tissue samples collected from 20 sites did not exceed any of the State's risk criteria and will not come under advisory. - 2.
-Samples collected at 8 screening sites exceeded the risk criteria for mercury. - 3.
-Sixteen advisory sites were also monitored in 2016.
-Advisories will be maintained at 7 of the 16 sites based on contaminant levels still exceeding risk criteria. - 4.
-Four sites exceeded the risk criteria for mercury in two or more species. - 5.
-In all, eight new waterbodies monitored in 2016 came under advisory, seven sites that were already under an advisory remained listed, and nine sites were removed. - 6.
-Combined with previous year's assessment, 141 Nebraska waterbodies (13 stream segments and 128 lakes) are now under fish consumption advisories (refer to Appendix A for the complete list of advisory sites and location maps).
+- 1. Fish tissue samples were collected and analyzed from 19 screening sites.
+Tissue samples collected from 17 sites did not exceed any of the State's risk criteria and will not come under advisory. - 2.
+Samples collected at two screening sites exceeded the risk criteria for mercury. - 3.
+Thirteen advisory sites were also monitored in 2022.
+Advisories will be maintained at of the 11 sites based on contaminant levels still exceeding risk criteria. - 4.
+In all, two new waterbodies monitored in 2022 will come under advisory, 11 sites that were already under an advisory remained listed, and two sites were removed. - 5.
+Combined with previous year's assessment, 137 Nebraska waterbodies (seven stream segments and 130 lakes) are now under a fish consumption advisory (refer to Appendix A for the complete list of advisory sites and location maps).

 Table 6.
-List of Waterbodies with an Advisory Status Change for 2016.
+List of Waterbodies with an Advisory Status Change for 2022.